BlackBird User Terms & Conditions

 v) Users with disabilities requiring special assistance not included in this section, including wheelchair accommodations, are required to notify BlackBird at least 48 hours prior to travel.
 BlackBird will coordinate with aircraft providers to make every effort to accommodate special needs including determining:

-(a) whether the size and weight limitations of the aircraft being leased will present potential safety hazards to the user with the disability; and
+(a) whether the size and weight limitations of the aircraft will present potential safety hazards to the user with the disability; and

 (b) whether a disability may present a safety hazard to the aircraft, crew, and/or other users.

-vi) Users traveling with service animals should notify BlackBird at least 48 hours in advance to ensure the animal’s weight and size can be physically accommodated on the aircraft being leased.
+vi) Users traveling with service animals should notify BlackBird at least 48 hours in advance to ensure the animal’s weight and size can be physically accommodated on the aircraft.

 (a) A service animal, as defined by the U.S. Department of Justice (DOJ) is a dog that is individually trained to do work or perform tasks for a person with a disability.